 See the highlights of Chennai on a city tour, starting at the Bronze Gallery in the Government Museum.
 The oldest buildings in the city date back to the 7th century, including the Hindu Kapaleeshwarar Temple, built in ornate Dravidian style.
 But there are numerous old colonial buildings that reflect the influence of the British up until 1947, including the Central Railway Station.
 The earlier English fortress – Fort St George – was built in 1644, the first such building in India.

-After the tour, transfer to the ancient town of Mahabalipuram for a two-night stay at the locally rated 4-star Taj Fisherman’s Cove Resort & Spa (4Q).
+After the tour, transfer to the ancient town of Mahabalipuram (35 miles, 90 minutes) for a two-night stay at the 4-star Taj Fisherman’s Cove Resort & Spa (4Q).
 B, D

 Day 4 Mahabalipuram